kushmadlani/visualising_cnn_layers/README.md

 # visualising-cnn-layers

-Visualising the activations + feature maps for a basic CNN, implemented in PyTorch
+Visualising the activations + feature maps for a basic CNN, implemented in PyTorch for MNIST.